-The Center covers the cost of health and dental insurance for three retired employees.
-The Center has a policy for providing health and dental insurance for any current full time employees upon retirement.
-Eligible employees must work a minimum of 10 years preceding retirement and been a member of OTRS during that time.
-As of June 30, 2014, the Center has 10 employees who qualify.
+The Center covers the cost of health and dental insurance for two retired employees.
+The Center has no policy for providing health and dental insurance for any current employees upon retirement.
 In 2004, GASB Issued Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other Than Pensions.
 GASB Statement No. 45 establishes standards for the measurement, recognition and display of OPEB expense/expenditures and related liabilities (assets), note disclosures and, if applicable, required supplementary information ("RSI") in the financial reports of state and local governmental employers.
 The provisions of this Statement are effective for fiscal periods beginning after December 15, 2006, with earlier application encouraged.
 The Center implemented the requirements of GASB Statement No. 45 during fiscal year 2008.